ohagen/addGPS2img/README.md

 ```
 ## Customization
 File Extensions:
-To process additional file types (for example, PNG), modify the for loop pattern (*.jpg *.jpeg) in the script.
+To process additional file types, modify the for loop pattern (*.jpg *.jpeg ...) in the script.

 ExifTool Options:
 Adjust the ExifTool command-line options in the script if needed.
 For example to avoid overwriting